Domestic Airlines Baggage Fees

 Ticket purchased on or after June 2, 2013

 |Sun Country Airlines||

-The above chart does not take oversize or overweight bags into consideration.
+Notes: The above chart does not take oversize or overweight bags into consideration.
 Just about every airline charges for bags that exceed weight (usually 50 lbs) and size limits (varies by carrier).
 More information is available by clicking on any of the airline links above, which will take you directly into the baggage policy section of their respective websites.
 For more than two bags consult the airline, but prices usually skyrocket, so avoid it if possible.

 Also, larger items like strollers, skis or golf clubs may also face an additional fee, so again check with the airline directly.
 Delta and United accept golf clubs and skis as regular checked baggage as long as its in a suitable case (this means no oversize baggage fees will be assessed, though overweight charges may still apply).

 How To Save on Baggage Fees

 Best bet for travelers in terms of saving on baggage fees would be JetBlue and Southwest.
 I am a little leery in recommending Southwest because fares are only bookable at Southwest.com, which makes comparison shopping kind of tricky.
 I prefer to have prices from several different carriers simultaneously, so I can choose the best option.
 And, as several Wall Street Journal readers point out, the fares aren’t always the lowest anyways.
 That leaves only JetBlue, which I am definitely partial to since I can watch live sports from 30,000 feet.